2025 European Women's U-19 Handball Championship: Host selection

 Montenegro won the hosting rights unopposed at an EHF meeting in Oslo on 21 June 2024.

 Expansion

 After the U-17 Euro was officially expanded to 24 teams, the EHF decided to also expand the U-19 competition to 24 teams also on 23 September 2022.

 Format

+The tournament consisted of three phases: The first two were played in a round-robin-groups format.
+The third phase was played in a playoff format with consolations.

-In the first round, 24 teams were drawn into six groups of four:
+In the First phase, 24 teams were drawn into six groups of four.